Nolan Gorman Player Props: Cardinals vs. Cubs

 Nolan Gorman At The Plate

-- Gorman has driven home a run in 32 games this year (36.8%), including more than one RBI in 19.5% of his games and producing three or more of his team's runs on seven occasions..
+- Gorman has had at least one RBI in 36.4% of his games this year (32 of 88), with more than one RBI 17 times (19.3%).
+He has also accounted for three or more of his team's runs in seven contests.

-- In 35 of 87 games this season, he has scored, and seven of those games included multiple runs.
+- He has scored in 35 games this season (39.8%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.